JaKourdi/IronHome/README.md

 Powered by MongoEngine ODM.

-User validation for before writing into DB is achieved using validors helper functions for User object.
+Validation for User Object is achieved using validators (helper functions).
-In this context regex validation seems like the relevant approach (not supported by marshmallow) Schema validation (type validation) is achieved for the Item and Order Powered by Marshmallow.
+For username & password properties regex validation seems like the relevant approach (not supported by marshmallow) Schema validation is achieved for the Item and Order identities Powered by Marshmallow.

-Routing module that ecapsualte the backend routing abilities.
+Routing module that encapsulate the backend routing abilities.

-Restricted access with JWT token is achieved by decorator design pattern
+Restricting access with JWT token is achieved by decorator design pattern

 https://refactoring.guru/design-patterns/decorator

 ---

-# How can I test it
+# How can I test it?

 * Boostrap data to MongoDB
 ```